chimit/memberexperience/README.md

 # Member experience plugin for IPS

-The plugin displayes member's experience in years, months and days in the most user friendly way under the user's avatar.
+The plugin displays member's experience in years, months and days in the most user friendly way under the user's avatar.

 ## Installation